 Know Your Employment Obligations - Maternity Leave

-Find out what is your responsibility as an employer in granting and paying maternity leave.
+Find out your responsibility as an employer in granting and paying maternity leave.

 This article forms part of a series of pointers to help you better understand your employment obligations towards your employees.
 We hope that this information is of help when you review your HR practices and to ensure that you correctly apply the statutory provisions, in compliance with the Employment Act.